deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 BufSize
 ---
 Here is where we will determine our buffer size.
 Since we are working with hexadecimal, we will choose an easy number that is equivalent to a decimal amount enough for a shell (more than 350 bytes).
-We will choose 512 decimal, or 0x00000200 in __DWORD__ hexadecimal.
+We will choose 512 decimal, or __`0x00000200`__ in __DWORD__ hexadecimal.

-We will deploy a technique talked about above- (when we added to cl).
-Since EDX is already equal to zero- from our flags parameter.
+We will deploy a technique referenced above- (when we added to cl).
+Since EDX is already equal to zero from our flags parameter, let's use this register to do our calculations.

-This time, we will add to the DH (data high) register, which is the 8-bit register within the 16 bit register DX, which is a part of the 32 bit register EDX.
+This time, we will add to the DH (data high) register, which is the 8-bit register within the 16-bit register DX, which is a part of the 32-bit register EDX.
 This register is not at the MOST significant byte, but close to.

 When we add to DH (in context of EDX), it will look a little something like this: